 The most common types of certification obtained by accounting or finance professionals are listed in Table 2.
 The supplemental tables below also provide answers to frequently asked questions.

 Obtaining your credentials as a certified public accountant (CPA) depends on your education, passing the exam, and work experience.
 Although the CPA exam is uniform across all states, the licensure board in each state have different requirements for education and experience.

 At the start of the 2007 economic recession, CPA firms cut an estimated 50,000 jobs within the first 20 months.
 In an interactive survey of 5,600 CPAs, the American Institute of Certified Public Accountants initiated grassroot efforts to determine what the CPA career holds for the next 15 years.
-The future is bright and responding quickly to client’s needs using accounting expertise, new technology, business intelligence and awareness of regulations are a must (CPA Horizons 2025, 2011).
+The future is bright and responding quickly to client’s needs using accounting expertise, new technology, business intelligence and awareness of regulations is a must (CPA Horizons 2025, 2011).

-The core competencies that the savvy accountant needs to demonstrate are communications skills, leadership skills, critical-thinking and problem-solving skills, anticipating and serving evolving needs, synthesizing intelligence to insight, as well as integration and collaboration.
-Although clients will continue to expect more skillsets over time, an accountant with technical expertise in finance ranks among the highest.
+The core competencies that the savvy accountant needs to demonstrate are communications skills, leadership skills, critical thinking, and problem-solving skills, anticipating and serving evolving needs, synthesizing intelligence to insight, as well as integration and collaboration.
+Although clients will continue to expect more skill-sets over time, an accountant with technical expertise in finance ranks among the highest.

 Occupational Outlook Handbook: Business and Financial.
 (2018).
 [PDF] Washington DC: U.S. Bureau of Labor Statistics: Office of Occupational Statistics and Employment Projections. https://www.bls.gov/ooh/business-and-financial/home.htm.
 Available at: http://www.bls.gov/ooh [Accessed 25 Apr.
 2018]